lfishRhungry/zbanner/README.md

     Can not keep 'reponsed' state data in stateless mode.
     - save a pcap file(`--pcap`): raw result for later analysis.

-4. Use `--list-probes` to check stateless probes.

-5. Statistic result `responsed`(aka a PortStatus) is number of responsed target in application-layer.
+4. Statistic result `responsed`(aka a PortStatus) is number of responsed target in application-layer.
 It's useful just in stateless mode.

-6. Use `--nodedup` to switch off deduplication.

 # Authors